syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/basic-features.md

 ![Customize the value in Xamarin.Forms masked edit](SfMaskedEditImages/BF_SetValue.png)

-## Setting Prompt Character
+## Setting prompt character

 Displays prompt character for the absence of your input in Mask and its default value is ‘_’.
-You can set the custom prompt character using `PromptChar` property.
+You can set the custom prompt character using [`PromptChar`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaskedEdit.XForms~Syncfusion.XForms.MaskedEdit.SfMaskedEdit~PromptChar.html) property.

 {% tabs %}
 {% highlight xaml %}